Clermont County Genealogical Society Logo Clermont County Genealogical Society

 We have many cemetery & obituary records important to researchers.

-Search our Cemeteries and Obituaries databases by going to Research Resources and clicking on Cemeteries or Obituaries.
+Search our Cemeteries and Obituaries databases by going to Research Resources and clicking on Cemeteries or Obituaries

 We now have 45,440 burials from 201 Clermont cemeteries on our website.
 Thanks to the Cemetery Committee Volunteers, Pat Dudek, Alyssa Dugan, and Mark Peterson, Chair, for continuously adding to this collection.

-As of 1 December 2025, there are 29,429 obituaries.
+As of 10 April, 2026 there are 30,114 obituaries.

 Thanks to Kathy Payne Chair, Stacie Ishmael, and Pat Dudek.
 Their progress is amazing!
 Kathy estimates the project is over 90% complete.